 Why would someone need this service?

-A Will, when properly prepared, represents the true wishes of the testator (the person who has made the Will) as to how he wishes his assets to be distributed on his death.
-It is therefore important that a Will is created according to certain formalities.
-A Will should only be prepared at a time when the testator had the requisite mental capacity to make his own free and independent determination as to how he wishes his assets to be dealt with upon his death.
+A Will, when properly prepared by a solicitor, represents the true wishes of the testator (the person who has made the Will) regarding the distribution of their assets upon death.
+It is crucial that a Will is created with certain formalities, a process where the expertise of experienced solicitors is invaluable.
+These legal professionals ensure that the Will is prepared when the testator has the requisite mental capacity to make independent decisions about asset distribution.

 How long is the legal process when contesting a Will?